waterdrinkerAP/deathland/Deathland_lore.md

 In the next part Kavadar meats mostly pizzels, traps and obsticles that include the hurtful green and his red to show to the player the basic color mechanic
 Eventually he starts seeing green enemies and he notices that they seem easier to hurt with his red sword.
 Soon after Kavadar meets Lord Moss.
 	Radi'lus:	-Aaah.
 A red being dares crossing my biome?
 You must be the most brave or the most stupid of all.<br/>
-	Kavadar:	- Is it... forbidden to cross through here?<br/>
+	Kavadar:	-Is it... forbidden to cross through here?<br/>
-			- Ofcourse it is you fool!
+			-Ofcourse it is you fool!
 Now prepare to be destroyed!<br/>
-			- Oh, here we go again.<br/><br/>
+			-Oh, here we go again.<br/><br/>
 A fight starts, Kavadar either chooses to kill the Lord Moss [K] or to spare him [S]

 [K]	Radi'lus:	-Now I see why you are so powerful.
 You are a consecrated dodger!
 You must die!
 Die!
 Here and now, die!<br/>